jnaulty/muse-blink-lights-demo/README.md

 *Step 1*: Connect Muse EEG device to computer, and keep track of MAC Address.

 -   This may be tricky on Apple products.
-I'm not sure if there is an easy way to find it.
+Perhaps opening up a terminal and typing `system_profiler SPBluetoothDataType` will do the trick.

 *Step 2*: Start `muse-io` with `--device` and `--osc` flags